ZaHooman/BWSI-MIT/README.md

 Many of the imports we used were css imports from bulma that can be found here: https://bulma.io/

 We also imported the OpenDyslexic Font for improved readability for users with dyslexia.
-You can download it from: https://antijingoist.itch.io/opendyslexic/download/eyJpZCI6MjU4NTk5MSwiZXhwaXJlcyI6MTczNTI1NDM1OX0%3d.mDKwTjt7RPneSjFQeLQnuS1%2bX3M%3d
+You can download it from: https://antijingoist.itch.io/opendyslexic/download/eyJpZCI6MjU4NTk5MSwiZXhwaXJlcyI6MTczNTI1NDM1OX0%3d.mDKwTjt7RPneSjFQeLQnuS1%2bX3M%3d (scroll down a bit)

 Be Mindful: .otf files tend to work with windows devices, while .ttf are more compatible with macOS